chapter ten

 • Manual feature engineering techniques for nodes and relationships in graphs

-• Combining domain expertise with semi-automated extraction in graph representation
+• Combining domain expertise with semiautomated extraction in a graph representation

-The success of machine learning on graphs depends on a fundamental challenge: how to effectively represent graph elements (nodes, relationships, and entire graphs) as vectors that machine learning algorithms can process.
+The success of machine learning (ML) on graphs depends on a fundamental challenge: how to effectively represent graph elements (nodes, relationships, and entire graphs) as vectors that ML algorithms can process.
 This representation step, often called vectorization or featurization, determines how well our models can learn and make predictions.

-While modern machine learning algorithms – from traditional approaches like logistic regression and random forests to sophisticated deep learning models – are well-established, they can't directly process graph structures.
+Although modern ML algorithms—from traditional approaches like logistic regression and random forests to sophisticated deep learning models—are well-established, they can’t directly process graph structures.
 Instead, they require numerical input vectors.
-The quality of these vectors directly impacts the performance of any downstream task, whether it's classifying nodes, predicting relationships, or analyzing entire graphs.
+The quality of these vectors directly affects the performance of any downstream task, whether it’s classifying nodes, predicting relationships, or analyzing entire graphs.

 10.1 Manual node features